Digital Learning & BYOD

-We do not recommend Chromebooks or iPads as their features are more limited than with a full operating system.
-However, if an iPad is already owned, this can be a reasonable beginning device.
-Macbooks - these have no advantage over a similarly specified PC and you will pay more.
+Chromebooks and iPads are not recommend as their features are more limited than a laptop with a full operating system.
+MacBooks have no advantage over a similarly specified PC and you are likely to pay more.

 Device configurations change regularly, as do prices and there are a wide range of suitable devices.

 See the Which Device? page for our recommendations.